 - After you create an app within a project, you cannot move it to a different project without losing your historical data.

-In the Fabric to Firebase migration flow you’ll be presented with this screen that allows you to organize your apps into projects.
+In the Fabric to Firebase migration flow you’ll be presented with this screen that allows you to organize your Fabric apps into Firebase projects.

 Recommendations for how to set up your projects in Firebase¶

-Solution: In this case it makes sense to organize all the apps into one Firebase project so reporting can be seen across the full user base.
+Solution: In this case, it makes sense to organize all the Fabric apps into one Firebase project so analytic reporting can be seen across the full user base.

-A large company has test, debug, and release environments for all apps.
+A Fabric organization that contains apps for different environments.
+For example, a Fabric organization that has test, debug, and release environments for all apps.

-Solution: To keep our testing out of our production statistics and to prevent other data crossover from Firebase products like Cloud Firestore, creating three Firebase projects makes the most sense.
+Solution: To keep testing out of production analytics and to prevent other data crossover from Firebase products like Cloud Firestore, creating multiple Firebase projects for each environment is the recommended approach.
+Each project (environment) should contain your iOS and Android apps for that environment.

 Solution: Keep client data in separate Firebase projects; one for each customer will provide the best isolation.